payne911/PieMenu/README.md

 The more interesting feature might be the `PieMenu` class : it wraps the `RadialGroup` with a bunch of functionalities that allow assigning callback functions to listeners on the highlight and selection of items within the Group.

-In terms of User Interface, circular context menu "are faster and more reliable to select from than linear menus, because selection depends on direction instead of distance" ([Wikipedia source](https://en.wikipedia.org/wiki/Pie_menu#Comparison_with_other_interaction_techniques)).
+In terms of User Interface, circular context menus "are faster and more reliable to select from than linear menus, because selection depends on direction instead of distance" ([Wikipedia source](https://en.wikipedia.org/wiki/Pie_menu#Comparison_with_other_interaction_techniques)).
 That is the whole motivation behind this library.

 ## Table of Content
 * [Demo](#demo)